tpm2-software/tpm2-tools/man/tpm2_createak.1.md

 **tpm2_createak**(1) - Generate an attestation key (AK) with the given algorithm under the endorsement hierarchy.
-It also makes it persistent with given AK handle supplied via **-k**.
+It also makes it persistent with given AK handle supplied via **-k**, when **-k** isn't specified a context for the transient handle is saved to disk either as *ek.pub* or the filename specified via **-c**.
 If **-p** is specified, the tool outputs the public key to the path supplied as the option argument.

 If any password option is missing, assume NULL.

-The tool outputs to stdout a YAML representation of the loaded key handle as well as it's name, for example:
+The tool outputs to stdout a YAML representation of the loaded key's name, for example:
 ```
 loaded-key:
-  handle: 800000ff
   name: 000bac149518baa05540a0678bd9b624f8a98d042e46c60f4d098ba394d36fc49268
 ```